ironcore-dev/dpservice/docs/development/mellanox.md

 ## Running dp-service
 For convenience, there is a `prepare.sh` shell script in `hack/` that prepares the interfaces and memory, and generates a config file that the service can use, removing the necessity to provide the right command-line options for running the service with Mellanox NICs (and their virtual interfaces).
+The is also a [systemd unit file](running.md#mellanox-cards) you can use.

 This script uses the IPv6 address assigned to your loopback interface as the underlay address for uplink traffic of dp-service.